SAP-archive/business-one-chef-cookbook/README.md

 * b1::register_to_sld
 Register an existing Business One server to an existing SLD.

-More information and tutorials can be found on the [SAP PartnerEdge](https://partneredge.sap.com/en/products/business-one/support.html).
+SAP Business One Partners can find tutorials on how to use these cookbooks and setup Business One test environments with Chef on the [SAP PartnerEdge](https://partneredge.sap.com/en/products/business-one/support.html).
 # Limitations

+**_The SAP Business One Cookbooks do not follow the Business One installation process as described in the Business One Admin Guide.
-**_Only for SAP Business One Test and Demo environments, not for Productive use._**
+It is recommended to use these Chef Cookbooks to only create SAP Business One Test and Demo environments.
+The SAP Business One Support Organization will not support Productive environment created with these Chef Cookbooks._**

 * This cookbook supports SAP Business One from version 9.2 Patch 2.